SmartBotBlack/farmers-world-bot/README.md

 ### 13/12/2021

-- Improved algorithm for closing popups
+- Improved algorithm for closing popups.
+- The energy system has been redesigned.
+The bot now tries to always maintain the maximum amount of energy.
+This fixes a bug on some single player maps.

 ### 29/11/2021